 There is a horizon of possibilities for interactional codes–the codes used in the fleeting conversations or communicative interactions that happen all the time.
 There is the code of polite conversation, which is pleasure/ennui.
 Polite conversation is observed as either pleasurable or boring, and boring conversations do not last long.
 It’s an either/or.
 The pleasure is what allows the interaction to reproduce itself in time.
 Conversations can go on for hours if they give pleasure.
 But even the most pleasurable conversations eventually become boring, or they are ended before they can become boring.
 The pleasure/ennui form, not just the pleasure side, generates the system of polite conversation.

 A different code produces intimate relations.
 In contemporary society, this is the code of disclosure/nondisclosure.
 This code is tied to the personal relations/impersonal relations distinction.
 In personal relations the participants disclose information about themselves that they do not share in impersonal relations.
 Only modern society, with its nuclear families and domestic privacy, allows this distinction to take hold.
-Talking about oneself in the context of an impersonal relation violates a norm, and for this reason it tends to cause discomfort–as when in an interaction between employee and employer or student and teacher, one participant starts to talk about his/her personal problems or deepest desires.
-But in personal relations, the disclosure has to be reciprocal because one person will stop disclosing information if the other person just listens without disclosing anything about themselves.
-This is about double contingency.
-One participant (ego) discloses because they expect the other person (alter) to disclose.
-An exception would be an interaction between a client and therapist, but even that kind of disclosure is expected to be relevant to the therapeutic purpose–i.e., relevant to the healthcare function system.
+Disclosing personal information about oneself in the context of an impersonal relation violates a norm, and for this reason it tends to cause discomfort–as when in an interaction between employee and employer or student and teacher, one participant starts to talk about his/her personal problems.
+An exception would be client-therapist or patient-doctor interaction, but even that kind of disclosure is expected to be relevant to the therapeutic purpose–i.e., relevant to the healthcare function system.
+In any of these case, however, one person might choose to listen politely but will not typically reciprocate.
+But in intimate relations, the disclosure has to be reciprocal because one person will stop disclosing information if the other person just listens without ever disclosing anything about themselves.

 As Luhmann writes,